AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-programs/create-program.md

     </tbody>
    </table>

-1. (Optional and conditional) Click inside the **Add custom form** box to select a custom form for the portfolio and update the custom fields.
+1. (Optional and conditional) Click inside the **[!UICONTROL Add custom form]** box to select a custom form for the portfolio and update the custom fields.

    >[!TIP]
    >
    >You must have program custom forms already created before you can attach them to programs.

 1. (Optional) Double-click any field to update information on the custom form.
-1. Click **Projects** in the left panel, then **Add Projects** to add projects to the program.
+1. Click **[!UICONTROL Projects]** in the left panel, then **[!UICONTROL Add Projects]** to add projects to the program.

    For information about adding projects to programs, see [Add a project to a program](../../../manage-work/portfolios/create-and-manage-programs/add-project-to-program.md).

 1. Click **Save Changes**.
 1. (Optional) Click the **More menu** ![](assets/more-icon.png) next to the program name and click **Deactivate Program**.

    When you deactivate a program, the program no longer displays in a list of program when users try to add it to a project.
-You can still access the program from the Programs area.
+You can still access the program from the [!UICONTROL Programs] area.

 ## Program header overview